Cute fluffy cat licking a person’s face in a colorful high-impact YouTube thumbnail with bold text and cinematic lighting. cat-zy

 Environmental Factors That Trigger Stress-Licking

 Many things can make cats stressed or anxious.
 This includes changes at home, new pets, or even rearranged furniture.
-Finding out what’s causing the stress is key to fixing the behavior.
+Finding out what’s causing the stress is key.
+In many cases, using a calming cat pheromone diffuser can significantly reduce the anxiety that leads to this compulsive licking behavior.

 Distinguishing Between Normal and Anxious Licking